-An MRI scan at Perth’s Imaging Central will provide one of the most comprehensive scans in Perth using the most state of the art equipment in the Magnetom Aera.
+An MRI scan at Perth’s Imaging Central will provide one of the most comprehensive scans in Perth using the most state of the art equipment in the Siemens Aera.
 It is one of the most advanced 1.5T MRI systems available on the market today with full spine imaging and 97% reduction in sound pressure with no compromise in image quality.
-With the Megnetom Aera, Imaging Central can perform more scans with the patients head remaining outside the bore (tunnel).
-This Magnetorn Aera also has a wider bore size (tunnel) than other MRI’s in Perth.
+With the Siemens Aera, Imaging Central may be able to perform more scans with the patient’s head remaining outside the bore (tunnel).
+This Siemens Aera also has a wider bore size (tunnel) than most other MRIs in Perth.

 What is an MRI?